Mental Health Awareness Week

 Nelson Trust—Making change possible

-For many women throughout Somerset, Winter is a challenging time that highlights the day to day complexities and challenges we might be experiencing such as substance misuse, debts, mental health, or family issues.
-Our women’s centre can provide you with a safe and welcoming space to seek vital support during this time.
+For women throughout Somerset experiencing substance misuse, debts, mental health, or family issues.
+Our women’s centre can provide you with a safe and welcoming space to seek vital support.
 We offer one to one key working to address ongoing issues, groups with other likeminded women and a safe place to talk.

 Visit their website: https://www.nelsontrust.com/